SASWATA1997/iChatRealTimessocketapp/README.md

 3. use nodemon to run the backend program as server
 4. use live server to run the html file
 5. if server is not properply connected you can find CORS  error
-6. data emited throught backend to front end by JSON
+6. data emited from backend to front end  vice versa by JSON